 - Pirates of the Caribbean: Will Turner is polite, chivalrious and loyal while Captain Jack Sparrow is devious and has a severe case of Chronic Backstabbing Disorder.
 Throughout the first three films Will only has eyes for his childhood friend Elizabeth, while Jack is regularly slapped by former lovers.

-- In Picnic at Hanging Rock Mike is the blond, noble-born and British youngman while is Aussie valet and friend Albert is dark, sooo manly and outspoken.
+- Picnic at Hanging Rock: Mike is the blond, noble-born and British youngman while is Aussie valet and friend Albert is dark, sooo manly and outspoken.

-- Another example in the series are Robb Stark's two most notable bannermen, the Wicked Cultured Roose Bolton and the Boisterous Bruiser Greatjon Umber.
+- Robb Stark's two most notable bannermen, the Wicked Cultured Roose Bolton and the Boisterous Bruiser Greatjon Umber.
 Similar to Berserk's example of Griffith and Guts respectively, Roose is an utter monster masking his Axe Crazy, sadistic nature behind a gentlemanly veneer and while Greatjon Umber may be quite sexist he is overall a good man.

 - There's romantic rivals Edward (moody) and Jacob (loyal) from Twilight.
 Edward tends to be more noble and chivalrous (to the point of being old-fashioned), while Jacob is more of the bad boy who is impulsive and tries to pick fights with Edward on multiple occasions.